 My Author Interview at Fiery Seas is up today!
 A few tidbits of writing tips, author secrets, and comments on movie stars from the conversation: Which book would you want adapted for the silver screen?

 The Renaissance Club was made for the big screen.
 Just think of all those gorgeous places in Italy — Rome, Assisi, Florence, Venice.
 Not to mention the gorgeous and exciting Bernini (ideally played by the gorgeous and exciting James MacAvoy).
-More
+Read More “Writing Tips and Secrets Revealed – My Interview”

 The month-long blog tour arranged by my publisher, Fiery Seas, has yielded a wonderful, thoughtful review of my novel The Renaissance Club.
 I’m very pleased at today’s review on the book blog, What Cathy Read Next.
 This sensitive reviewer has visited some of the places in the book — Rome and Venice — and seen some of Bernini’s art.
 One of my favorite paragraphs in the review connects my writing as a poet with descriptions of the carnival of beauty that is Italian Renaissance art.